Note: This is the first article in a four-part series covering some of the ambiguous topics related to Bitcoin (BTC).

 While Bitcoin seems an amazing form of digital currency with its startling strengths, how does it exactly work?

-Bitcoin is a form of decentralized form of currency, as deemed by the U.S. Treasury.
+Bitcoin is a decentralized form of currency, as deemed by the U.S. Treasury.
 Bitcoin does not base upon a central authority or a bank and instead is carried out by the network of its entire community (Decentralized network).

 Considering Bitcoins as a form of digital currency, these could be bought at different Bitcoin currency exchange networks.
 These networks allow users to buy and sell Bitcoins from their chosen form of currency including USD, Euros, INR and more.

 These newly bought Bitcoins are now stored in your digital wallet, which could be accessed over mobile or desktop devices.
 You can also send or receive Bitcoins from other users with a simple tap of the button.

 The Bitcoins could also be used to make purchases online at outlets which currently accept them.
 This is a simple explanation of how the Bitcoin works.

 Now, how exactly are these Bitcoins generated and managed and issued if there is no involvement of a central agency or banks?